pip-services/pip-services-docs/content/en/golang/commons/data/_index.md

 ### Classes

 #### [AnyValue](any_value)
-Cross-language implementation of dynamic object what can hold value of any type.
+Cross-language implementation of a dynamic object that can hold a value of any type.
-The stored value can be converted to different types using variety of accessor methods.
+The stored value can be converted to different types using a variety of accessor methods.

 #### [AnyValueArray](any_value_array)
-Cross-language implementation of dynamic object array what can hold values of any type.
+Cross-language implementation of a dynamic object array that can hold values of any type.
-The stored values can be converted to different types using variety of accessor methods.
+The stored values can be converted to different types using a variety of accessor methods.

 #### [AnyValueMap](any_value_map)
-Cross-language implementation of dynamic object map (dictionary) what can hold values of any type.
+Cross-language implementation of a dynamic object map (dictionary) that can hold values of any type.
-The stored values can be converted to different types using variety of accessor methods.
+The stored values can be converted to different types using a variety of accessor methods.

 #### [DataPage](data_page)
 Data transfer object that is used to pass results of paginated queries.
-It contains items of retrieved page and optional total number of items.
+It contains items of the retrieved page and (optional) the total number of items.
 Most often this object type is used to send responses to paginated queries.
-Pagination parameters are defined by [PagingParams](PagingParams) object.
+Pagination parameters are defined by the [PagingParams](PagingParams) object.
-The *skip* parameter in the PagingParams there means how many items to skip.
+The *skip* parameter in the PagingParams indicates how many items to skip.
-The *takes* parameter sets number of items to return in the page.
+The *takes* parameter sets the number of items to return in the page.
-And the optional *total* parameter tells to return total number of items in the query.
+And the optional *total* parameter tells to return the total number of items in the query.

 #### [FilterParams](filter_params)
 Data transfer object used to pass filter parameters as simple key-value pairs.

 #### [IdGenerator](id_generator)
-Helper class to generate unique object IDs.
+Helper class used to generate unique object IDs.
 It supports two types of IDs: long and short.
 Long IDs are string GUIDs.
 They are globally unique and 32-character long.
 ShortIDs are just 9-digit random numbers.
 They are not guaranteed be unique.